 The group of alkaloids in each sample was screened using the Wagner's test.
 Firstly, the Wagner's reagent was prepared by dissolving 2 g potassium iodide (KI) and 1.27 g iodine (I) in 20 mL distilled water using a magnetic stirrer.
 The mixture was then diluted with 80 mL of distilled water to obtain 100 mL of a dark brown, clear solution.
-Next in the fume hood, 1 % (v/v) hydrochloric acid (HCI) was prepared by dissolving 1 mL of HCI in 99 mL of distilled water.
-1 mL of the 1 % HCI solution was then added to each sample that were placed in a water bath in the fume hood and rested for 5 min.
-A few drops of the Wagner's reagent were then added to the sample solution, resulting in a reddish-brown precipitate indicating the presence of alkaloids (Akter et al, 2023; Basumatary, 2016).
+Next, 1% (v/v) hydrochloric acid (HCI) was prepared in the fume hood by dissolving 1 mL of HCI in 99 mL of distilled water.
+A total of 1 mL of the 1% HCI solution was then added to each sample, which was placed in a water bath in the fume hood and rested for 5 min.
+A few drops of the Wagner's reagent were then added to the sample solution, resulting in a reddish-brown precipitate indicating the presence of alkaloids (Akter et al. 2023; Basumatary 2016).